Best Premium Mac Messenger Bags

 Empire Builder

-It may not look quite as luxe as some of the other bags we've detailed, but Tom Bihn's Empire Builder is so well-engineered it just had to be included!
-This messenger bag incorporates a side-release buckle and has three spacious organizing pockets, meaning it's not the most fashionable, but pretty gosh-darn functional.
+It may not look quite as luxe as some of the other bags we've detailed, but Tom Bihn's Empire Builder is so well-engineered it just had to be included – especially for it's $200 price tag!
+This beautifully designed messenger bag incorporates a side-release buckle and has three spacious organizing pockets, meaning it's not the most fashionable, but pretty gosh-darn functional.

 If you're a frequent flyer, you'll appreciate the diagonal top pocket, sized perfectly for a boarding pass.
 You can order Tom Bihn's optional Brain Cell and clip it inside, giving you extra protection for your MacBook.
 The Empire Builder is made of 1050 denier ballistic nylon, making it extremely durable, so don't be afraid to toss it around!